What Is Point-of-Sale (POS) Security?

 - Marriott International was a victim of a social engineering attack, in which an anonymous hacking group tricked an employee into granting them access to its system.

-Other areas of vulnerability are tapping in through Bluetooth, especially through remote printing channels, bribing employees to lend them their devices, and finding loopholes in a program.
+Other areas of vulnerability include hackers tapping in through Bluetooth, especially through remote printing channels; bribing employees to lend them their devices; and finding loopholes in a program.

 Just because the incidents above happened to large corporations doesn’t mean that small businesses aren’t also targeted.
-These are just the ones that get the press.
-POS security is increasingly important for small businesses.
+Incidents like those above are just the ones that get the press.
+Hence, POS security is an increasingly vital need for small businesses.

 Best Practices for POS Security

-One of the requirements of the Payment Card Industry Data Security Standard (PCI DSS) is to use antivirus software on all point-of-sale (POS) systems.
-POS antivirus software helps protect your POS system from malware and other cyber threats.
-However, these are not enough.
+One PCI DSS requirement is to use antivirus software on all POS systems.
+POS antivirus software helps protect your system from malware and other cyber threats.
+However, this software is not enough.
 Here are other ways you can prevent a point-of-sale security breach:

 - Regularly check for card skimmers, cables, or any other tampering.
-Keep a list or photos of all your terminals with their serial numbers so that you can compare them to the physical terminals to ensure they haven’t been swapped with another device.
-This is especially important for self-serve kiosks and gas pumps where employees may not have a constant watch.
+Keep a list or photos of all your terminals with their serial numbers so that you can compare them to the physical terminals and ensure they haven’t been swapped with another device.
+This is especially important for self-serve kiosks and gas pumps where employees may not be able to constantly monitor the devices.

 - Stop allowing card swipe.
 Hackers can alter credit cards to direct point-of-sale systems to download malware.
 Use EMV payment tools instead.
-If you must use card swipe, be sure they are up-to-date.
+If you must use card swipe, ensure that all the devices and software programs involved in the transaction have the latest security updates installed.
+You could also resort to manual keying-in for non-EMV card transactions; while you’ll pay a higher processing fee (often over 3%), you’ll avoid a potential and much more expensive data breach.

-- Keep the software up to date with the latest security patches.
+- Keep all software up to date with the latest security patches.
 All kinds of software and components get updated often, which may include new features and patches to any vulnerabilities hackers could exploit.
+Cloud POS systems, in particular, often have new updates and security patches available for download, so there’s no excuse for not staying up to date.

 - Install antivirus and malware protection on your POS device and all devices connected to the network.
 Antivirus software scans your system periodically and identifies any harmful files or apps on your system.
 If you’re unsure of which software you should use or how to install it, speak with your POS software account executive.

 - Set strict permissions in your software.
 Managers need access to the back end of your POS system, but you should allow only the permissions that are necessary.
-Other employees that need user permissions should have the lowest level, as well.
-Vendors may need access too.
+Other employees or contractors that need user permissions should have the lowest level that still allows them to perform their role.
 Keep a list of who has access and what each access level is, so you can trace any breaches and where they occurred.

 - Teach employees email and text security.
 Malicious attackers typically use email to try to get employee or vendor credentials, but requests may come over the phone or even in person.
 Employees should be trained on how to identify phishing emails and other common scams, and how to protect their login credentials.
 For example, no official customer service or IT worker will ask for your username and password.
-Always verify.
+Employees should maintain a mindset of “always verify.”

 - Get end-to-end encryption.
 Most POS systems will include 256-bit level encryption for any data stored on your system, but it’s a good idea to use a payment gateway that also employs end-to-end encryption.
 This will ensure data is encrypted from the transaction to the gateway.